Iraq women lament costs of U.S. invasion

 The autonomous region has largely managed to insulate itself from the violent instability that afflicts the rest of the country and has even become a refuge for many Arab Iraqi men and women alike.

-The region's government won praise in 2011 for passing a law that criminalised domestic violence, honour killings and female genital mutilation, but activists and women's rights groups say there is still work to be done.
+The region's government won praise in 2011 for passing a law that criminalized domestic violence, honor killings and female genital mutilation, but activists and women's rights groups say there is still work to be done.

 Back in Baghdad, Majeed said women must not give up.